flavorjones/git-rake/README.txt

 only seeing output for the ones that need commits, and even that output is minimal, listing only the specific files and not all the cruft in the message.
 It tells me that all submodules are on the same branch.
-It's even smart enough to tell me if a file may need to be git-added.
+It's smart enough to tell me if a file may need to be git-added.
+It will even alert me when a repo needs to be pushed to the origin.

 I'll have to manually chdir to the one submodule and git-add a file, but once that's done, I can commit my changes by running: